As an owner of a large number of properties throughout the United States it is important to NNN REIT to be a good steward of the environment.

 Climate Preparedness

-NNN REIT regularly monitors the status of impending natural disasters and the impact of such disasters on our properties.
-In most leases NNN REIT’s tenants are required to carry full replacement cost coverage on all improvements located on our properties.
-For those properties located in a nationally designated flood zone, NNN REIT typically requires its tenants to carry flood insurance pursuant to the federal flood insurance program.
-For those properties located in an area of high earthquake risk, NNN REIT typically requires its tenants to carry earthquake insurance above what is typically covered in an extended coverage policy.
-In addition, NNN REIT also carries a contingent extended coverage policy on all of its properties which also provides coverage for certain casualty events, including fire and windstorm.
+We regularly monitor the status of impending natural disasters and the impact of such disasters on our properties.
+In the substantial majority of leases our tenants are required to carry full replacement cost coverage on all improvements located on our properties.
+For those properties located in a nationally designated flood zone, we typically require our tenants to carry flood insurance pursuant to the federal flood insurance program.
+For those properties located in an area of high earthquake risk, we strongly encourage, and in some cases require that our tenants carry earthquake insurance above what is generally covered in an extended coverage policy.
+In addition, we also carry a contingent extended coverage policy on all our properties which also provides coverage for certain casualty events, including fire and windstorm.
+In cases where our tenants do not provide coverage, or if a property is vacant, the Company carries the necessary direct insurance coverage.

 Carbon Offsets